qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

 In the case of ASFIS or FAO names which have been updated creating either a repetition of the old name or an entirely new name,

-1. If the ASFIS or FAO name has been updated and is the same as the old name record in the previous versions of ASFIS/FAO then we simply change the reference number to the new one and then we put in the remarks field the old reference number i.e. “also used in Ref. v. xxxx...”.
+1. If the ASFIS or FAO names has been updated (by FAO) and these names are the same as the old name recorded in the previous versions of ASFIS/FAO then we simply change the reference number to the new one and then we put in the remarks field the old reference number i.e. “also used in Ref. v. xxxx...”.

 2. If the ASFIS or FAO name has been updated and is an entirely new name for the species then we create a new record and a new reference number.
-   Then the old name will be tagged as FAO old in the “Type” field and the rank will be zero.
+   The old name will be tagged as FAO old in the “Type” field and the rank will be zero.
 The new FAO name in the current/new updated version will assume Rank 1.

 ### III.
 The use of Global in "country" field.